-There are 36 questions in the Verbal section of the GMAT.
+There are 36 questions in the Verbal section of the GMAT test.
 About 13 of them are on Reading Comprehension, 12 on Sentence Correction and 11 on Critical Reasoning.
 You should keep in mind that the time stipulated for the different sets of questions is different.
 You will be given 65 minutes to solve all of the questions which equates to less than 2 minutes to solve per question—excluding the time to read passages and statements.

 As a first step, try to familiarize yourself the best you can with the official GMAT guide, and when taking practice tests focus less on timing and more on accuracy.
 Your target time for solving SC questions a few weeks before sitting the GMAT should be 30-40 seconds per question for a total of 7 minutes; for the CR section aim for 2 minutes per question for a total of 22 minutes; for RC passages around 2.5 minutes per passage for a total of 10 and RC questions, an average of 2 minutes for a total of 26 minutes.
 On test day, you should aim for your accuracy to be around 70%.